Liuyuan999/MOO_Uniform_PF/README.md

 Chentong
 - By Wednesday (APR 08), implement CDF-refinement and Equispaced on one Mo-gym task.

-- By Friday (APR 10), implement Souping (and other algorithms if time permits), obtain metrics and fill in the table.
+- By Friday (APR 10), implement Souping, UMOD, OLS (and other algorithms if time permits), obtain metrics and fill in the table.

+ Problem Setup